-The reagents for the RMP, it should have the appropriate quality defined by manufactures and the operator should follow the any description such as storage conditions, shelf life, and so on described on the labels or in the package inserts.
+The reagents for the RMP should have the appropriate quality defined by manufactures and the operator should follow manufacturer specification: storage conditions, shelf life, and so on described on the labels or in the package inserts, etc.

 7.1.
-Diluent
+Diluent for blood sample preparation

 The diluent must be a sterile, non-toxic, buffered salt solution suitable for the measurement system.
-The diluent must not cause cell lysis or later cell volume during diluting blood to the completion of measurement; hence it must be verified that there is no significant volume change that may affect cell count.
+The diluent must not cause cell lysis or later changes of cell volume during diluting blood to the completion of measurement; hence it must be verified that there is no significant volume change that may affect cell count.
 Its tonicity and the range should be stated.
 The constituents and their concentrations must be given on the label of the container or on the package insert.
-When counted in the vial, it must contain less than 1×105 particles per liter measurable at the threshold setting for the cells which are to be counted.
+When counted in the vial, it must contain less than $1 \times 10^5$ particles per liter measurable at the threshold setting for the cells which are to be counted.
 The operator should follow the any description such as storage conditions, shelf life, and so on described on the labels or in the package inserts.

 7.2.
-Lytic Agent
+Lytic Agent for blood sample preparation of leukocyte counting

-The lytic agent is necessary when white blood cells are to be counted in a whole blood sample and the red cells must be first be lysed.
+The lytic agent is necessary when white blood cells are to be counted in a whole blood sample and the red cells must first be lysed.
 The lytic agent must not affect the ability of the white cells to be counted whilst the red cell stroma must be reduced to a residue which does not contribute to the white cell count.
 For example, typical traditional hemolytic agents used since the early days include quaternary ammonium salts, anionic surfactants, cationic surfactants or and non-ionic surfactant.
 The different hemolytic agents may change the volumetric range of leukocytes.
+Regarding condition of lytic agent for sufficient performance, threshold (LD) to discriminate leukocytes from debris (remaining erythrocyte membranes cause by dissolved) and evaluate the "time-stability" after adding the lysis should be validated by impedance counter.
 The operator should follow the any description such as storage conditions, shelf life, and so on described on the labels or in the package inserts.